Concentration of discrepancy-based approximate Bayesian computation via Rademacher complexity: Asymptotic properties of discrepancy-based abc posterior distributions

-\begin{exe} {\em (Wasserstein distance)}.
-When $ \mathcal{Y} $ is a bounded subset of $\mathbb{R}^d$, Assumptions (\ref{C3})--(\ref{C4}) hold without further constraints under the Wasserstein distance.
-In particular, (\ref{C3}) follows immediately from the definition $ \mathfrak{F} = \{f : ||f||_L \leq 1 \} $, together with the fact that the diameter of $ \mathcal{Y}$ is finite in this case \citep[see e.g.,][Remark 1.15]{villani2021topics}.
+\begin{example} {\em (Wasserstein-1 distance)}.
+When $ \mathcal{Y} $ is a bounded subset of $\mathbb{R}^d$, Assumptions (\ref{C3})--(\ref{C4}) hold without further constraints under the Wasserstein-1 distance.
+In particular, (\ref{C3}) follows immediately from the definition $ \mathfrak{F} = \{f : ||f||_L \leq 1 \} $, together with the fact that the diameter of $ \mathcal{Y}$ is finite in this case \citep[e.g.,][Remark 1.15]{villani2021topics}.
 Assumption (\ref{C4}) is instead a direct consequence of the bounds in \citet{sriperumbudur2009integral}.
-Although it~would be desirable to remove such a constraint on $ \mathcal{Y} $, it shall be emphasized that this condition is ubiquitous in state--of--the--art concentration results of empirical measures, under the Wasserstein distance, that are guaranteed to hold uniformly over $ \mathcal{P}(\mathcal{Y})$ \citep[see e.g.,][]{tal1994,sriperumbudur2009integral,ram2017,weed2019sharp}.
-One possibility to preserve (\ref{C3}) and (\ref{C4}) under the Wasserstein distance beyond bounded $ \mathcal{Y} $ is to consider a variable transformation via a monotone function $g(\cdot)$ (e.g., logistic transform) mapping from $ \mathcal{Y}=\mathbb{R}^d$ to a bounded subset of $\mathbb{R}^d$.
-In the original unbounded $\mathcal{Y}$, this transformation induces a Wasserstein distance based on a bounded $\bar{\rho}(x,x')=\rho(g(x),g(x'))$.
+Although it would be desirable to remove such a constraint on $ \mathcal{Y} $, it shall be emphasized that this condition is ubiquitous in state-of-the-art concentration results of empirical measures, under the Wasserstein distance, that are guaranteed to hold uniformly over $ \mathcal{P}(\mathcal{Y})$ \citep[e.g.,][]{tal1994,sriperumbudur2009integral,ram2017,weed2019sharp}.
+One possibility to preserve (\ref{C3})--(\ref{C4}) under the Wasserstein-1 distance beyond bounded $ \mathcal{Y} $ is to consider a variable transformation via a monotone function $g(\cdot)$ (e.g., logistic transform) mapping from $ \mathcal{Y}=\mathbb{R}^d$ to a bounded subset of $\mathbb{R}^d$.
+In the original unbounded $\mathcal{Y}$, this transformation induces a Wasserstein-1 distance based on a bounded $\bar{\rho}(x,x')=\rho(g(x),g(x'))$.
 As such, when $ \mathcal{Y}$ is not a bounded subset of $\mathbb{R}^d$, defining $\mathfrak{F}$ as the class of Lipschitz functions with respect to $\bar{\rho}(x,x')=\rho(g(x),g(x'))$ satisfies (\ref{C3}) and (\ref{C4}).
-This direction requires,~however, care and further research on how $g(\cdot)$ affects the properties of the induced discrepancy. \end{exe}
+However, this requires care and further research on how $g(\cdot)$ affects the properties of the discrepancy.
+Alternatively, as shown in Proposition~\ref{corr_Wasserstein_unb} within Section~\ref{sec_wass_unb}, concentration results for Wasserstein-1 distance in unbounded $ \mathcal{Y} \subseteq \mathbb{R}^d$ can be still derived, but at the expense of some restrictions on $\mu \in \mathcal{P}(\mathcal{Y})$. \end{example}